emcoglab/ldm-query/README.md

 	git clone --recurse-submodules git@github.com:emcoglab/ldm-query.git

 (The `--recurse-submodules` option is important because LDM-Query is a command-line-interface wrapper around the main corpus analysis code, which is included as a Git submodule.
-If you forgot to includ `--recurse-submodules`, you can run `git submodule update --init` after your usual clone).
+If you forgot to include `--recurse-submodules`, you can run `git submodule update --init` after your usual clone).

 This will download all the code necessary to run the LDM-Query program.

-LDM-Query requires Python 3.6+, and requires a number of additional Python packages to be installed.
-You can download Python from [its website][1], or use a distribution and package manager like [Conda][2].
+LDM-Query requires Python 3.7 or greater, and requires a number of additional Python packages to be installed.
+You can download
+Python from [its website][1], or use a distribution and package manager like [Conda][2].
+Make sure you have the right version of Python installed using

+    python --version

 LDM-Query's additional requirements are listed in `requirements.txt`.
-You can automatically download and install these dependencies using the `pip` tool, which is included in Python 3.6+.
+You can automatically download and install these dependencies using the
+`pip` tool, which is included with Python.
 Once Python is installed, use `pip` to install the dependencies like
 this:

     pip install -r requirements.txt

+If you use Python for more than just this, you may want to use [`virtualenv`][3] to isolate the packages you install, but this is not strictly necessary.

 Finally, once all these modules are installed, you can run LDM-Query from the command line like: